What is Acquired Hypothyroidism?

 - Periods that aren't regular

 Acquired hypothyroidism is easily treated by taking medicine every day called Levothyroxine.
 This medicine replaces the hormone that the thyroid gland cannot make.
-It is important to make sure your child takes the medicine at the same time every day.
+It is important to make sure your child takes the medicine the same way every day.
 Taking this medicine daily will prevent problems caused by hypothyroidism.

 The thyroid medicine dose may need to be changed as your child grows.
 Your child's provider will let you know when the medicine dose needs to be changed by follow up visits in clinic and routine blood tests.
 Never change the medicine dose on your own.
-Your child will need to see the provider every 3-6 months.
+Your child will need to see the provider every three to six months.

 When to Call the Doctor

 Call your provider if you notice your child has any of the following:

 - Trouble with sleep (sleeping too much or having trouble sleeping)

 - Issues with weight (either losing weight or gaining weight quickly

 - A girl having problems with her period